echarin/tfip-miniproject/README.md

 **budgetr** is a full stack application with an Angular frontend and a Spring Boot backend.
 The backend is secured with Spring Security using JWT.
 The application is containerised and deployed onto a Google Kubernetes Engine (GKE) cluster.
 The frontend also lightly uses Angular Material.

+I didn't manage to fully deploy onto the Kubernetes cluster, so as of now this project is deployed onto Railway and Vercel; this was done after the project deadline.

 ## Spring Security

 - Upon authenticating through the frontend, the backend returns a JSON web token (JWT).